 How to Stay Legal with Your Craft Business

 I’m not going to dive into this too deeply, but I want to highlight a few things to keep you legal.
 You might have heard people saying, “I’ll take the risk” or “I’m too small, they’ll never know.”
 Ask any attorney – and you should for all legal questions – and they will tell you the same thing: copyright holders are protected and they have the right to enforce that protection.
+Trademark holders are protected and they have the right to enforce that protection.

 Do I Need a Business License to Get Started Selling Crafts Made with My Cricut?